javisanz15/geo-kc-app/README.md

 This will start the execution of the app.
 When this process is done, the app will be reachable in the following address: http://localhost:4200

-## Alternative Codesandbox

-If the installing of the app is unsuccessful, there is an alternative way to access it through the following codesandbox.

-## Screenshots

-Here you can find screenshots of the app once it is started:

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).